Wallace High just pipped Enniskillen Royal 36 – 35 in this highly entertaining schools match on Saturday morning at the High School.

 Next up was the try of the game, and believe you me there were a few contenders.
 Enniskillen’s centre broke from deep with the ball moving through a couple of pairs of hands, all at full pace, before finding Stuart Brown out wide.
 Brown rounded the defence and finished up under the posts.
 Brilliant.
 Keyes knocked over the conversion and the Grammar led 10 – 21 and they looked to be cruising.

-However, the High School had other ideas and, despite being largely outplayed for most of the first half, they rallied in the closing minutes for Cameron Doak to power over with the last play of the half.
+However, the High School had other ideas and, despite being largely outplayed for most of the first half, they rallied in the closing minutes for Cameron Doak to power over with the last play.
 The conversion was missed leaving the score at 15 – 21 in Enniskillen’s favour at the break.

 Enniskillen pushed their lead out to 13 points at the start of the second half with Mattie Bothwell grabbing a try, within minutes of the restart, for Keyes to convert.
 However, the game took a dramatic turn shortly after.

 Wallace’s replacements were making an impact and the home team were sniffing blood.
 Carson was starting to hit his straps and minutes later he jinked through the crowd to hit the try line.
-N Doak’s conversion took the score to an unlikely 29 -28 about 15 minutes into the second half.
+Nathan Doak’s conversion took the score to an unlikely 29 – 28 about 15 minutes into the second half.

-Ten minutes later it was N Doak busting through the centre for a try and conversion to extend their lead to 36 – 28.
+Ten minutes later it was Nathan Doak busting through the centre for a try and conversion to extend their lead to 36 – 28.

 A somewhat shell shocked Enniskillen hit back minutes later with scrum half Sam Balfour slipping clear for a sneaky one and with the excellent Keyes completing a full house of conversions it was back to a one point game.

 The visitors pushed for a score, of any kind, to take the game but they were denied by the big hitting Wallace defence, the entertainment ending without further score.